If you have questions about the program or application process, please contact:

 Applying for the Program

 Interested students should fill out one of eight Honors supplement applications, in addition to the Hiram College application.
+Application review has begun, but we are still accepting applicants for Fall 2014.
 Please choose the area below that best aligns with your academic or career interests and submit the application.

 Honors students may pursue any major or course of study, and will be welcomed to Hiram in their first year by one of our Centers of Distinction that align to their areas of interest.
 Centers are foci for interdisciplinary study on campus, bringing in scholars, and creating internships and research opportunities for students alongside Hiram faculty.
 Honors students will be closely involved in the academic life of the Hiram, with extraordinary access to featured speakers, lectures and artists brought to the Hiram campus each year.